 2020 Build so far:

-The good news is that graphics cards are FINALLY starting to drop in price.
+Graphics cards FINALLY starting to drop in price.
 It's been almost 4 years since we've been able to buy a decent graphics card with our budget for the camp.
 All due to a world-wide bitcoin mining phenomena.
+Unfortunately, it also coincided with everyone moving to a work and study at home scenario and all of a sudden people bought up all the graphics cards... again.
+We are looking to import ours directly from China and have been negotiating with vendors at this time.

 Maine Robotics Camp Program